 9. Watch your metrics and adjust your activity

 To understand what works and what does not, to prove that you are investing your time in something that is paying off: Watch your metrics.
 Take a look at your Twitter Analytics, consider if you are targeting the right audience and see if the number of retweets and other reactions you get are increasing.

 If you do not have it yet, install Google Analytics or any other analytics tool and monitor if the traffic from Twitter back to the content that you shared increases.

-And there is nothing wrong with using some tools to help you with your Twitter marketing!
+And there is nothing wrong with using some tools to help you with your Twitter marketing and automation!

 Watch the analytics in your scheduling tool (for instance Buffer) and make sure you know which tweets perform best – consider doing more of what works best.